-The FDA-approved NAA test is the standard test used for chlamydia screening.
+The FDA-cleared NAA test is the standard test used for chlamydia screening.
 It is recommended by the CDC for its accuracy in diagnosing the existence of the Chlamydia trachomatis bacterium.
 Our chlamydia test is so sensitive that it is unlikely to have a "false positive" result.
 If your results come back positive, we offer a doctor consultation over the phone.
 Our doctors may be able to prescribe chlamydia treatment at their discretion.

 Chlamydia is contracted via vaginal, anal or oral sex.
 Sexually active teenage girls and young women are more susceptible to contracting infections, including chlamydia, because their cervixes (opening to the uterus) have not fully matured.
 Adult men and women who engage in unprotected sex are also prone to the bacteria.
 A chlamydia infection can also be passed from mother to infant during vaginal childbirth.